Skip to content

 With an excellent location on the map, neighbouring Italy and Switzerland while sitting between Paris and the French Riviera, it is safe to say that the Rhone-Alpes region is at Europe’s crossroads.
 The beautiful region of Rhone-Alpes in France is a crucial European transit hub, which links northern France and Europe to the Mediterranean area.

-The region is full of breathtaking mountains and pure water lakes, and some imposing panoramas that would just make you fall in love with the region instantly.
+The region is full of breathtaking mountains pure water lakes, and some imposing panoramas that would just make you fall in love with the region instantly.
 Full of amazing things to do, here are our suggestions for the top things to do in Rhone-Alpes.

-Winter Sports… Oh Oui, S’il Vous Plaît!
+Winter Sports: Oh Oui, S’il Vous Plaît!

 One of the major touristic attractions in the Rhone-Alpes region is winter sports, and the region has a plethora of those.
 The Rhone-Alpes is one of the biggest regions in Europe for skiing as it has 173 alpine and Nordic ski resorts.
 There are also vast ski areas connected to village resorts.